 - Security prices will fluctuate.
 The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
 This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust invests significantly in stocks of small and mid-size companies.

 These stocks are often more volatile and have lower trading volumes than stocks of larger companies.
-Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust may invest in securities of foreign issuers, which may include companies located in emerging markets.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is considered to be concentrated in securities issued by companies in the real estate sector.
+Negative developments in this sector may affect the value of your investment more than would be the case in a more diversified investment.
+General risks of companies in the real estate sector include declines in real estate values, increased competition for tenants, oversupply of properties for sale, changing demographics, changes in interest rates and tax rates, liability for environmental hazards and changing government regulations. - The trust invests in securities of foreign issuers, which may include companies located in emerging markets.
 These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.